nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** The diagram above only shows part of the interactions within the model component.
+The interactions within the logic component are similar to other commands.

 </box>